-- If I have leftover chicken, I combine it with spinach and a little bit of heavy cream, grated mozzarella cheese, salt, and pepper I cook all the ingredients together in a pan for couple minutes.
-I add filling in the crepes and fold like burritos or tortillas.
+- If I have leftover chicken, I dice the chicken and fill them with grated mozzarella cheese, salt, and pepper with a sauce of choice.
+Then, I add filling to the crepes and fold them like burritos or tortillas.

-- this one is my all-time favorite and my family favorite.
-I fill the crepes with cream cheese ham or bacon, mozzarella, and fried mushrooms and fold them like burritos.
-I then use the basic technique of dredging in flour, eggs, and breadcrumbs.
-In the end, I fry them for a couple of minutes on each side until they get golden and crispy on the outside
+- My family’s favorite is crepes filled with sour cream, ham or bacon, white cheddar cheese, and fried mushrooms and fold them like burritos.
+I then use the basic breading technique in flour, eggs, and breadcrumbs.
+In the end, I fry them for a couple of minutes on each side until they get golden and crispy on the outside.

-- Use a crepe pan preferably that has a square form or any other non-sticking pan that you have.
-Add the pan on medium heat, spray oil list a little bit of oil and wait until the pan is hot
+- Add a pan on medium heat, spray oil list a little bit of oil and wait until the pan is hot

-- Leave the crepe for 30-45 seconds on each side.
+- Leave the crepe for 1-2 minutes on each side.
 You will know that it’s cooked once the underside of the crepe is golden brown.
-Then carefully flip the crepe with a spatula and wait for another 30seconds.
+Then carefully flip the crepe with a spatula and wait for another minute or so.

 - Remove it to a plate and repeat the process with the remaining batter.